LinkedIn Insight What is a Cylindrical Coordinate System?

 Rho (ρ) Coordinate

 Consider that P is any point present in the space.
 Assume the coordinate axes same as the Cartesian Coordinate System as the reference.
-Then the distance of this point P, radial distance, from the Z-axis is termed as the rho (ρ) coordinate.

 It is also defined as the radius of the imaginary cylinder about Z-axis that is assumed to be passing through the given point.